Chapter 19 Mixture models

 "rho_u[2,3]"))

-true_values <- c(alpha, beta, sigma, gamma, sigma2,
+c(alpha, beta, sigma, gamma, sigma2,

-p_correct, p_btask, beta_task, tau_u[1],
+p_correct, p_btask, beta_task, tau_u[2], tau_u[3], rep(rho,3))

-mcmc_recover_hist(df_fit_mix_h, true_values)
+tau_u[mcmc_recover_hist(df_fit_mix_h, true_values)

-The model seems to be underestimating the probability of subjects being correct (p_correct) and overestimating the probability of being engaged in the task (p_btask).
-However, the numerical differences are very small.
+).
+However, the numerical differences are relatively small.
 We can be relatively certain that the model is not seriously misspecified.
 As mentioned in previous chapters, a more principled (and computationally demanding) approach uses simulation based calibration introduced in section 12.2 of chapter 12 (also see Talts et al. 2018; Schad, Betancourt, and Vasishth 2020).
+An intermediate approach would be to re-run the simulation above a few times with a larger number of observations and/or with different true, data-generating parameters to see whether the estimates behave as expected.

 19.1.5.2 Fitting the model to real data